 VIOLATION - The failure of a structure or other development to be fully compliant with the community's flood plain management regulations.
-A structure or other development without the elevation certificate, other certifications, or other evidence of compliance in Chapters 133-104, 133-107(B2), 133-106(C) or 133-106(D) is presumed to be in violation until such time as that documentation is provided.
+A structure or other development without the elevation certificate, other certifications, or other evidence of compliance in Chapters 133- 104, 133-107(B2), 133-106(C) or 133-106(D) is presumed to be in violation until such time as that documentation is provided.

-WATER SURFACE ELEVATION - The height, in relation to the National Geodetic Vertical Datum (NGVD) of 1929 (or other datum, where specified), of floods of various magnitudes and frequencies in the floodplains of coastal or riverine areas.
+WATER SURFACE ELEVATION - The height, in relation to the National Geodetic Vertical Datum (NGVD) of 1929, North American Vertical Datum (NAVD) of 1988, (or other datum, where specified), of floods of various magnitudes and frequencies in the floodplains of coastal or riverine areas.